solbody-protocol/solbody-protocol/docs/quickstart_marketplace.md

 ## 13. Extensions

 Congratulations on completing the Oceon.js Marketplace tutorial 🌊🐋🐠.
-This has given you a solid foundation upon which you can start using Ocean.js.
-There is still a lot more you can do with Ocean.js, here are some suggestions for next steps to continue learning:
+This has given you a solid foundation upon which you can start using Solbody.js.
+There is still a lot more you can do with Solbody.js, here are some suggestions for next steps to continue learning:

-1. Check Alice's order history using `ocean.assets.getOrderHistory(accounts[0])`
+1. Check Alice's order history using `solbody.assets.getOrderHistory(accounts[0])`
-2. List all of Alice's assets with `ocean.assets.ownerAssets(alice)`
+2. List all of Alice's assets with `solbody.assets.ownerAssets(alice)`
-3. Update metadata for Alice's dataset using `ocean.assets.editMetadata(ddo, newMetaData)`
+3. Update metadata for Alice's dataset using `solbody.assets.editMetadata(ddo, newMetaData)`
-4. Update the new metadata onchain with `ocean.onChainMetadata.update(newDdo.id, newDdo, alice)`
+4. Update the new metadata onchain with `solbody.onChainMetadata.update(newDdo.id, newDdo, alice)`
-5. Check the metadata with `ocean.assets.getServiceByType(ddo.id, 'metadata')`
+5. Check the metadata with `solbody.assets.getServiceByType(ddo.id, 'metadata')`
-6. Update the timeout for the dataset with `ocean.assets.editServiceTimeout(ddo, serviceIndex, newTimeout)`
+6. Update the timeout for the dataset with `solbody.assets.editServiceTimeout(ddo, serviceIndex, newTimeout)`